emipa606/RimWriter/README.md

 - This is an unofficial port
 - This will be removed when/if Jecrell comes back
 - Added chinese translation based on the mod by leafzxg
+- Also checkout the https://steamcommunity.com/sharedfiles/filedetails/?id=2859447345]RimWriter Addon by greensniperhat

 ![Image](https://i.imgur.com/pufA0kM.png)